fedhere/FDSFE2024_Final/README.md

 ## Violation of the rules will result in 0 grade no exception.
 Note that the history of your notebooks will be available to us!! so anything that cannot be explained in your work will be considered a violation of the rules

-## DELIVERY: **AT THE START OF CLASS** OPEN A NOTEBOOK CHANGE THE TITLE TO \<YOURNAME FDSFE MIDTERM\> AND SHARE IT WITH THE INSTRUCTORS.
+## DELIVERY: **AT THE START OF CLASS** OPEN A NOTEBOOK CHANGE THE TITLE TO \<YOURNAME FDSFE FINAL 2024\> AND SHARE IT WITH THE INSTRUCTORS.
 This is the notebook you will work in, do not change it during the exam.

 Share it with fbianco@udel.edu and fortino@udel.edu, see the following images for help.